 An overview of Castleman disease

 Criteria for diagnosis and categorization of Castleman disease

 How are different subtypes treated and what progress is being done?

 - Castleman disease (CD) describes a group of three disorders with similar lymph node appearance under the microscope.

 - A healthy immune system involves a complex and interconnected network of cells and inflammatory messengers (chemokines and cytokines), which signal for the immune system to activate.
 Lymph nodes are the home base for these immune cells.

-- If we compare this number to the estimated number of new cases of lung cancer diagnosed in 2016, approximately 224,390, or to the number of US patients diagnosed with diabetes in 2014, 22 million, it’s easier to understand why most physicians may not have much, or any, experience in treating this disease.
+- If we compare this number to the estimated number of new cases of lung cancer diagnosed in 2018, approximately 234,030, or to the number of US patients living with diabetes in 2018, 34.2 million, it’s easier to understand why most physicians may not have much, or any, experience in treating this disease.

 Diagnosis and categorization of Castleman disease